Beyond Boston

 Where the guide points first

-How to use the anchors
+How to use these places

 MASS MoCA

-North Adams arts anchor
+North Adams arts centerpiece

 It gives the region a clear reason to be its own trip rather than a side note.